lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-Latent in [<- LESS PARANOID PHRASING?] my prioritization of reparative reading is an affinity for queer theory more broadly.
-I take it as read, for example, that [history consists of major discontinuities in individual psychology/ontology, as Foucault describes.]
+Implicit in my prioritization of reparative reading is an affinity for queer theory more broadly.
+I take it as read, for example, that history consists of major discontinuities in cultural ontology and identity, as Foucault describes.
 [I follow Judith Butler in understanding these historically-[constrained] identities as being “performative,” actively re-created in conversation between self and others.] [(In my understanding of performative identity creation I also borrow from J.L.
 Austin, who is not typically understood as a ‘queer theorist,’ but who contributes an invaluable articulation that [WORDS DO THINGS].)]
 [ALSO SUSAN SONTAG.]
 [This queer-theory foundation shapes my approach to literature as an encounter with an ‘other’, which, as Rita Felski says, [FELSKI HAS SOMETHING ON THIS]] [CONCLUSION.]